 Val retired in 2018, and since then has had what she calls the “profound pleasure” of writing three of the modules thus far for the VRA online learning academy.
 Val says that she has made many lifetime friends through VRA over the years, and is so grateful she can continue to contribute to the organization.

 Paul Holtby, RRP, CVE, CCVE, CVRP, CVODirector At Large

 Paul has been employed as a vocational evaluator of injured adults since December 1991.
 He received his B.A. in psychology from Brock University in 1996.
 He operates a vocational assessment consulting practice throughout southern Ontario and is on the roster of several vocational rehabilitation assessment agencies.

-Paul has been active as a Director with CAVEWAS since 2006 and continues in that capacity.
+Paul has been active as a Director with CAVEWAS from 2006 to 2018.

 - Registered Rehabilitation Professional (RRP) since 1995

 - Certified Vocational Evaluator (CVE) since 1998

 - Canadian Certified Vocational Evaluator (CCVE) since 2016